 - MQTT (Message Queuing Telemetry Transport)

 For non-networked machines, the FORCAM I/O Controller is available as separate hardware for digitizing the machine.
-FORCAM FORCE EDGE is constantly being expanded with plugins in order to realize the goal of making every machine type digitally mappable with our edge solution.
+FORCE EDGE CONNECT is constantly being expanded with plugins in order to realize the goal of making every machine type digitally mappable with our edge solution.